Who We Are

 Trees for the Future (TREES) is ending deforestation, hunger and extreme poverty for farmers in developing nations.
 Through our “Forest Garden Approach,” we train farmers to plant and manage Forest Gardens that sustainably feed families and raise their incomes by 400%.
 We receive donations to implement our work in areas where we can have the greatest impact.

 Since 1989, with our experience in planting nearly 180 million trees, we have demonstrated the transformative power of trees in helping smallholder farmers to break out of the poverty trap.
 Today, our work in East and West Africa is helping to end hunger and poverty by over ten thousand families – and soon hundreds of thousands – to grow food and promote economic independence through trees.
 Learn more at www.trees.org.

-We are seeking a Relationship Manager to serve as the main contact for institutional and foundation funding.
-The Relationship Manager serves as TREES’ focal point for institutional relationships leading to major program funding, and develops TREES’ opportunity pursuit strategies based on our competitive positioning.
+We are seeking a Grants Manager to serve as the main contact for institutional and foundation funding.
+The Grants Manager serves as TREES’ focal point for institutional relationships leading to major program funding, and develops TREES’ opportunity pursuit strategies based on our competitive positioning.
 S/he will also bring initiative and be a true team player.
 S/he must be able to communicate effectively with a variety of audiences and feel no hesitation asking for donations to support our mission.
 This is a full-time, exempt opportunity based in our headquarter office in Silver Spring, MD, with occasional travel.
 This position reports directly to the Director of Business Development.

 - Manage intelligence gathering, resource identification, and target sector requirements

 - Develop competitive analyses, e.g. SWOT analysis, to draft Trees’ win themes